lshepard/educational-data-prototypes/README.md

 # Prototype System Overview

+## Problem

+With emerging technologies in AI changing so rapidly, we want to allow rapid experimentation in a real educational environment.
+New tools like Vercel and Lovable allow for very fast iteration and prototyping; however, these tools are not well suited for managing data privacy, permissions, reliability, and authentication.

+For an organization that may want to move very quickly to test different ideas in real classrooms, they need infrastructure to support it.
+One way to support this is to use a secure service for the data storage, expose it via a hardened API, and then build lightweight apps on top of those services.

 ## Goals

 We want to enable **rapid prototyping of educational products** in a school-based environment, while ensuring fundamental **data security** and **compliance**.